 Hiking to Everest Base Camp is not only about walking to the world’s tallest mountain base camp.
-You will find yourself amongst traditional and authentic tea houses and local culture and experience the best flight when you fly to Lukla.
+You will find yourself amongst traditional and authentic tea houses and local culture, and experience the best flight when you fly to Lukla.
 There’s more in store for you, dear adventurer.
-In this trek guide, you will get a brief insight into what you can expect along the trail of EBC and why even the higher altitudes, which may not seem to have much for exploration, have a lot for you to explore!
+In this trek guide, you will gain a brief insight into what you can expect along the EBC trail and why, despite the higher altitudes, which may not seem to offer much for exploration, there is still much to discover.

 12 Things To Do During Everest Base Camp Trek

-Going to the Everest Base Camp trek lets you experience aspects of the Himalayas like never before.
-With time, the mountains have become more welcoming for visitors.
+Embarking on the Everest Base Camp trek allows you to experience the Himalayas in a way you’ve never experienced before.
+Over time, the mountains have become increasingly welcoming to visitors.
 Even if you’ve never trekked anywhere, EBC gives you the best elements for a new explorer to explore from the start of the trek to when you complete it.
-Following are some of the significant things to do during the Everest Base Camp trek to make the most out of your journey:
+The following are some of the significant things to do during the Everest Base Camp trek to make the most out of your journey:

 Explore Lukla Airport

-You can explore Lukla airport besides just taking a flight to Lukla, landing there, and starting your trekking journey soon after.
-The airport is in the most rural part of Nepal, making it an exciting exploration location.
-Though it is known as the world’s most dangerous airport, in recent years, it has been safe because of the improvement in airline services and frequent improvement of the location overall.
+You can explore Lukla airport, not just by taking a flight to Lukla, landing there, and starting your trekking journey soon after.
+The airport is located in the most rural part of Nepal, making it an exciting destination for exploration.
+Although it is known as the world’s most dangerous airport, it has become safer in recent years due to improvements in airline services and ongoing enhancements to the location.

 Visit Tengboche Monastery

 Tengboche monastery is the best location to visit in the Khumbu region.
 It is a landmark for Buddhism and the Sherpa and Tibetan cultures in the area.
-When you visit Tengboche, you can choose to take offerings.
-You will find many pilgrims, including outsiders who have visited the monastery for its religious significance and trekkers who have preferred to make it a part of their journey.
+When you visit Tengboche, you have the option to make offerings.
+You will find many pilgrims, including outsiders who have visited the monastery for its religious significance, as well as trekkers who have chosen to incorporate it into their journey.

 Go to the Sherpa Museum

 As mentioned above, the Sherpa Museum is another location you must visit to learn about the mountains.
 You can visit this museum along the way to your destination.
 During the hectic trek to Everest Base Camp, it will surely refresh your mind and body.
-To this date, the Sherpa achievers have made their place inside the Sherpa Museum, which is quite a fascinating location.
+To date, the Sherpa achievers have made their place inside the Sherpa Museum, a fascinating location.

 Observe and Spin Prayer Wheels

-Rotating around holy locations and spinning prayer wheels is the simplest yet one of the most fun and exciting experiences you can have during the EBC trek.
+Rotating around holy locations and spinning prayer wheels is one of the most straightforward yet most enjoyable and exciting experiences you can have during the EBC trek.
 You can relax and rejoice in the beauty of the Himalayas while spinning the prayer wheels.
-Also, there are plenty of locations along the pathways toward Everest Base Camp, where you will find places with prayer wheels, as Buddhism dominates the Khumbu region.
+Additionally, there are numerous locations along the pathways to Everest Base Camp, where you can find places with prayer wheels, as Buddhism is the predominant religion in the Khumbu region.

 Visit Namche Cafe

-Namche Bazaar is the hub for restaurants and bars in Khumbu.
+Namche Bazaar is the hub for restaurants and bars in the Khumbu region.
 You won’t find as many amenities and luxuries in the Everest region as in Namche Bazaar, the most significant marketplace.
 If you’re a bar enthusiast, you should not miss out on visiting an Irish bar called Cafe Danphe.
-If you have not realized it already, a fascinating fact about this cafe is that it is one of the only cafes located at the highest altitude worldwide.
+If you haven’t realized it already, a fascinating fact about this cafe is that it is one of the few cafes located at the highest altitude in the world.

 Put Your Country’s Flag In EBC

 In the middle stage of the trip, after reaching base camp, you can put your country’s flag on the grounds of the Everest Base Camp.
 Mind you, you won’t be the only trekker who will do it.
-So, please find an empty spot good enough to hold your country’s flag.
+Please find an empty spot suitable to hold your country’s flag.
 You will be honoring your country while respecting the land you’re in.
 It will for sure be a win-win!

 Receive Certificate of Trek Completion

 Once you have completed your trek, you will receive a certificate of completion from our trekking agency.
 It can be exciting to receive this from your tour operator after having achieved one of the biggest successes in your lifetime.
-This certificate will also be a fabulous and wholesome keepsake to show your friends and family.
-The certificate includes the day you reach the Everest base camp, your name, and a letter of appreciation.
+This certificate will also serve as a fabulous and wholesome keepsake to share with your friends and family.
+The certificate includes the date you reached Everest Base Camp, your name, and a letter of appreciation.

 Visit Yak Farm